owncloud/ocis/docs/extensions/storage/namespaces.md

 {{< svg src="extensions/storage/static/namespaces.drawio.svg" >}}

-The different paths in the namespaces need to be translated while passing *references* from service to service.
-While the oc10 endpoints all work on paths we internally reference  shared resources by id, so the shares don't break when a file is renamed or moved inside a *storage space*.
+The different paths in the namespaces need to be translated while passing [*references*]({{< ref "./terminology.md#references" >}}) from service to service.
+While the oc10 endpoints all work on paths we internally reference shared resources by id, so the shares don't break when a file is renamed or moved inside a [*storage space*]({{< ref "./terminology.md#storage-spaces" >}}).
+The following table lists the various namespaces, paths and id based references:

 | oc10 namespace                                   | CS3 global namespace                          | storage provider | reference |  content |
 |--------------------------------------------------|----------------------------------------|---------|-------------------|-----------------|